1Password/scim-examples/beta/google-cloud-run/google-workspace/README.md

 ## Before you begin

+> [!IMPORTANT]
-Complete the steps to [deploy SCIM Bridge on Cloud Run](../README.md).
+> Complete the steps to [deploy 1Password SCIM Bridge on Cloud Run](../README.md) **before** the next steps in this guide.

  To connect your SCIM Bridge to Workspace, you'll need permissions in Google Cloud to enable the required APIs, create a service account, and an administrator with the required permissions to use the service account with your Workspace tenant.

 ## Step 1: Create a secret for Workspace credentials